lachvoj/rpiMySensorsIO/README.md

 * **2 (long)** - the input pin state goes to long which means that input pin is activated for period more then **multiMaxDelay** specifies
 * **3 (multi)** - the input pin was pressed by property **"count"** specified times.

-**count** - applies when trigger evetn multi is used and specifies count of pin activations to activate trigger
+**count** - applies when trigger event multi is used and specifies count of pin activations to activate trigger

 **drives** - array of objects which are driven by this trigger
 * **switch** - name of the switch which is driven by this trigger